 |Are my student loan payments tax deductible?|

-The interest portion might be, thanks to the student loan interest deduction.
-The maximum deduction is $2,500 in 2013.
+Your actual student loan payments aren't deductible, but the interest portion might be, thanks to the student loan interest deduction.
+In 2022, the maximum deduction is $2,500.
 You don't need to itemize to claim this deduction.

-To qualify, you must meet a couple requirements:
+To qualify, you must meet a few requirements:

-If you paid over $600 of interest to a single lender on a qualified student loan during the year, you should receive Form 1098-E from your lender, showing the total amount of interest you paid for the year.
+You should receive Form 1098-E from your lender showing the total amount of interest you paid for the year.
 If not, contact your lender to request this information.